POACH3/JankyEncryptionStandard/README.md

 - Ceasar Cipher
 - Rivest-Shamir-Adleman (RSA) (work in progress)

-# Possible additions to JES functionality
+# Possible future additions to JES
 **Depending on how ambitious I feel, I may attempt to implement the following:**

 - Advanced Encryption Standard (AES)